mitin001/transcriber/blog/books/emotionally-immature-parents/08-avoid-getting-hooked.md

 # 8. How to Avoid Getting Hooked by an Emotionally Immature Parent

 When you were a helpless child, you were desperate for your parents' attention.
 You're alive, so they must've done a good job providing for you.
-However, that doesn't necessarily mean they've given you enough emotional support to develop your inner world.
+However, that doesn't necessarily mean they've given you enough emotional support to develop your [inner world].
 So, you may still be looking for the sort of attention that would nurture your emotional development.
 It's too late for that.

 > Our early dependence on our parents makes us seek their love and attention.
 However, we must step away from our childhood roles if we don’t want to repeat them in our adult relationships.